ide-workshop/ide-workshop.github.io/content/call-for-papers.md

 ---
-title: Call for papers
+title: Call for submissions
 ---

-The absence of established best practices in deploying the results of Software Engineering (SE) researchers as IDE plugins leads to a decrease in the number of innovative ideas from Research integrated into IDEs (e.g., differential debugging, continuous profiling, automated program repair).
-Moreover, there is also no community or place where researchers and IDE developers could rub shoulders and share insights about the current state of the IDEs, their advantages and limitations as a deployment platform, as well as how to go the extra mile to move the results of the research into practice.
-To overcome this, we are launching this **IDE workshop** dedicated to helping SE research improve IDEs and helping IDEs improve the research.
-Target audience includes **both researchers and IDE developers**.
+Despite the research community’s desire to improve the productivity of software developers, it is challenging for research to move beyond papers into the everyday practice of software development.
+Since IDEs are one of the most widely used tools in developers’ toolkit, they remain a crucial venue for research to reach software developers.
+To close the gap between research and adoption in practice, we are launching the first edition of the IDE workshop.
+At our workshop, we are equipping you, academic researchers,  with practical insights you need to successfully deploy your research through IDE plugins.
+We aim to inspire academic educators and provide resources you can use  to augment your teaching toolkit so you can effectively teach SE concepts through IDE features.
+We are connecting you with IDE builders that share insights and best practices, and show previews of upcoming IDE features.
+Join us to learn from evidence-based best practices that colleagues in academia follow when conducting research through IDE features.
+We invite you to share your perspective and identify entry-barriers and promising ideas from the research community so that IDE builders can make informed decisions on how IDEs could best serve the research, development, and education community.
+Join us and rub shoulders with a community of researchers and IDE builders that are committed to go the extra mile to move research into practice.
+Together we go farther.

+Our target audience includes **both academic researchers/educators and IDE developers from industry**.

-**From the research side**, we welcome any contributions that relate to IDEs, in the form of short research papers (up to 4 pages) or even shorter position papers (1–2 pages).
-The topics include, but are definitely not limited to:
+**On the research side**, we welcome any contributions that relate to IDEs, in the form of short research papers (up to 4 pages) or shorter position papers (1–2 pages).
+The topics include, but are not limited to:

 * The development of plugins, add-ons, and extensions for IDEs.
 * Integrating prototypes or machine learning models into the IDEs.